Composition concentration

 Instrumental concentration

-MSC 215 Music Theory IIIA study of chromatic tonal harmony, including secondary dominants, augmented sixth chords, tertian extensions, altered chords and advanced modulation.
+MSC 215 Music Theory III| A study of chromatic tonal harmony, including secondary dominants, augmented sixth chords, tertian extensions, altered chords and advanced modulation.
 Aspects of form and analysis.
-Music core course.
-Prerequisite: MSC 116 or permission of the instructor.
-2 credits. |
+Prerequisite: MSC 116 with a C- or better, or permission of

-MSC 216 Music Theory IVA study of 20th-century compositional techniques, including modal and whole-tone materials, quartal harmony, polychords, atonality, serialism and various rhythmic and metric procedures.
+MSC 216 Music Theory IV| A study of 20th-century compositional techniques, including modal and whole-tone materials, quartal harmony, polychords, atonality, serialism and various rhythmic and metric procedures.
 Aspects of form and analysis.
-Prerequisite: MSC 215 or permission of the instructor.
-2 credits. |
+Prerequisite: MSC 215 with a C- or better, or permission of

-MSC 217 Aural Skills IIIA continuation of MSC 118, with emphasis on chromatic harmony, including singing and aural recognition of tonicizations, modulations, and more complex rhythmic relationships.
-Music core course.
-Prerequisite: MSC 118 or permission of the instructor.
-2 credits. |
+MSC 217 Aural Skills III| A continuation of MSC 118, with emphasis on chromatic harmony, including singing and aural recognition of tonicizations, modulations, and more complex rhythmic relationships.
+Prerequisite: MSC 116 and MSC 118 with a C- or better, or

-MSC 246 Principles of ConductingPrinciples of conducting and baton technique.
+MSC 246 Principles of Conducting| Principles of conducting and baton technique.
 Students conduct ensembles derived from class personnel.
-Music core course.
 2 credits. |

-MSC 252 Class Piano Instruction IIIThird course in the sequence designed for music majors in preparing for piano proficiency.
+MSC 252 Class Piano Instruction III| Third course in the sequence designed for music majors in preparing for piano proficiency.
 Prerequisite: MSC 151 with a minimum of C- or better, or

 permission of the instructor.
 1 credit. |

-MSC 253 Class Piano Instruction IVFourth course in the sequence designed for music majors in preparing for piano proficiency.
+MSC 253 Class Piano Instruction IV| Fourth course in the sequence designed for music majors in preparing for piano proficiency.
 Prerequisite: MSC 252 with a minimum of C- or

 better, or permission of the instructor.
 1 credit. |

-MSC 345 Advanced Instrumental ConductingEmphasis on practical work with instrumental groups.
+MSC 345 Advanced Instrumental Conducting| Emphasis on practical work with instrumental groups.
 Rehearsal techniques are applied through individual experience.
 Prerequisite: MSC 246 or permission of the instructor.
 2 credits. |

-MSC 403 Instrumental PedagogyA survey of teaching materials that relate to the student's performance area.
+MSC 403 Instrumental Pedagogy| A survey of teaching materials that relate to the student's performance area.
 Students may be expected to apply teaching procedures in a laboratory situation.
 May be repeated for credit as topic changes.
 2 credits. |

 (PPM)

-MSC 405 Instrumental LiteratureA survey of literature (solo and chamber) that relate to the student's performance area.
+MSC 405 Instrumental Literature| A survey of literature (solo and chamber) that relate to the student's performance area.
 May be repeated for credit as topic changes.
 2 credits. |

 (PPM)

-MSC 416 OrchestrationA study of instrumentation and the devices and techniques for scoring transcriptions, arrangements and solos for orchestra and band, with special emphasis on practical scoring for mixed ensembles as they occur in public schools.
+MSC 416 Orchestration| A study of instrumentation and the devices and techniques for scoring transcriptions, arrangements and solos for orchestra and band, with special emphasis on practical scoring for mixed ensembles as they occur in public schools.
 Laboratory analysis and performance.
 Scoring of original works.
 2 credits. |

-2 semesters of 100 level MUI
+2 semesters of 100 level MUI (if concentration

 Individualized concentration

-Students will work with a faculty mentor to create a rationale and course-plan for a self-designed concentratino for a total of 20 credits, including 8 credits at MSC 200 or higher, in addition to the core.
+Students will work with a faculty mentor to create a rationale and course-plan for a self-designed concentration for a total of 20 credits, including 8 credits at MSC 200 or higher, in addition to the core.
 The topic of the concentration must align with expertise of faculty at LVC and include both knowledge-based (history, survey) and skills-based (hands on) courses.

 Jazz concentration

-MSC 215 Music Theory IIIA study of chromatic tonal harmony, including secondary dominants, augmented sixth chords, tertian extensions, altered chords and advanced modulation.
+MSC 215 Music Theory III| A study of chromatic tonal harmony, including secondary dominants, augmented sixth chords, tertian extensions, altered chords and advanced modulation.
 Aspects of form and analysis.
-Music core course.
-Prerequisite: MSC 116 or permission of the instructor.
-2 credits. |
+Prerequisite: MSC 116 with a C- or better, or permission of

-MSC 217 Aural Skills IIIA continuation of MSC 118, with emphasis on chromatic harmony, including singing and aural recognition of tonicizations, modulations, and more complex rhythmic relationships.
-Music core course.
-Prerequisite: MSC 118 or permission of the instructor.
-2 credits. |
+MSC 217 Aural Skills III| A continuation of MSC 118, with emphasis on chromatic harmony, including singing and aural recognition of tonicizations, modulations, and more complex rhythmic relationships.
+Prerequisite: MSC 116 and MSC 118 with a C- or better, or

-MSC 218 Jazz TheoryA study of jazz theory, including notation, extended chords, improvisation and practice.
+MSC 218 Jazz Theory| A study of jazz theory, including notation, extended chords, improvisation and practice.
 Prerequisites: MSC 115, MSC 116 and MSC 215.
 2 credits. |

-MSC 250 Modern Band Keyboard TechniquesThis course provides students a hands-on opportunity to learn contemporary keyboard and piano methods.
+MSC 250 Modern Band Keyboard Techniques| This course provides students a hands-on opportunity to learn contemporary keyboard and piano methods.
 Building upon basic keyboard technique and music theory, students will develop keyboard skills and concepts and apply them in the areas of music styles such as pop, rock, jazz, blues, contemporary worship and more.
 The experience will capitalize on the group classroom set-up to give students an opportunity to use the keyboard (piano, organ, and synth) in a variety of settings including piano accompaniment, comping and improvising in a band, and keyboard use in recording and studio environments.
 Prerequisite: Take MSC-151, or permission of the instructor.
 1 credit. |

-MSC 416 OrchestrationA study of instrumentation and the devices and techniques for scoring transcriptions, arrangements and solos for orchestra and band, with special emphasis on practical scoring for mixed ensembles as they occur in public schools.
+MSC 416 Orchestration| A study of instrumentation and the devices and techniques for scoring transcriptions, arrangements and solos for orchestra and band, with special emphasis on practical scoring for mixed ensembles as they occur in public schools.
 Laboratory analysis and performance.
 Scoring of original works.
 2 credits. |

-MUE 226 Contemporary Styles ComboThe Contemporary Styles Combo is a small group ensemble dedicated to the performance of jazz-related styles (Bebop, Fusion, Latin, etc.), in addition to other popular styles (Rock, Pop, Funk, etc).
+MUE 226 Contemporary Styles Combo| The Contemporary Styles Combo is a small group ensemble dedicated to the performance of jazz-related styles (Bebop, Fusion, Latin, etc.), in addition to other popular styles (Rock, Pop, Funk, etc).
 Emphasis is on learning and performing repertoire from a variety of styles, improvisation, and collaboration.
 This course may be repeated for credit as topic changes.
 1/2 credit. |

 MUI 172 Individual Instruction: Jazz

-CompositionAdditional fees apply.
+Composition| Additional fees apply.
 May be repeated for credit.
 Restricted to music majors & minors or by permission of the

 instructor.
 1 credit. |